 At the same time, she also founded a real estate development company, in which the later Profitus partner, Mindaugas Vanagas, was also involved.

-Throughout the years, several factors came together which led to the foundation of Profitus: On one hand there were investors, also with smaller amounts, who wanted to know how they can invest in real estate.
-On the other hand there were developers who asked for financing options and debt capital.
+Several aspects came together which then led to the foundation of Profitus: On one side there were retail investors who wanted to know how to invest in real estate.
+On the other side there have been developers who asked for financing options and debt capital.
 The final piece of the puzzle came together at the real estate fair MIPIM in Cannes 2015, where Viktorija learned about the crowdfunding model.

 In 2017, the company “UAB Sutelktinio finansavimo platforma PROFITUS” was founded.
-The crowdfunding platform was born.
+The platform started its operational activities in August 2018, approximately one year after its establishment.

 The two shareholders of Profitus, who each own 50% of the shares in the company, are Viktorija Cijunskyte (CEO) and Mindaugas Vanagas.
 Both are Lithuanian citizens and long-time business partners.